-The median followup duration was 26.2 months (IQR 9.8, 45.5), and none of the patients developed recurrence.
+The median follow-up duration was 26.2 months [IQR: 9.8, 45.5], and none of the patients developed recurrence.
 Trifecta was achieved in 40 (93%) patients.
 Those who did not achieve it included two with a PSM and one with an early major complication (Clavien IIIa).
-Because eGFR at one year was not available for 10 patients, pentafecta analysis included 33 patients and was achieved in 27 (82%) of them.
-Those who did not achieve it included three who did not achieve the trifecta, and three others who had their eGFR at one year from surgery <90% from baseline.
-There were no significant changes in trifecta and pentafecta achievements over time (Fig. 1).
+Because eGFR at one year was not available for ten patients, pentafecta analysis included 33 patients and was achieved in 27 (82%) of them.
+Those who did not achieve it included three who did not achieve the trifecta, and three others who had their eGFR at one year from surgery < 90% from baseline.
+There were no significant changes in trifecta and pentafecta achievements over time (Figure 1).

-Increased surgeon experience was significantly associated with a shorter operative time and less EBL (p=0.002, p=0.025, respectively) (Fig. 1).
-However, no significant changes were observed with respect to WIT, complications, RNS, or postoperative eGFR.
+Increased surgeon experience was significantly associated with a shorter operative time and less EBL (P-value = 0.002, P-value = 0.025, respectively) (Figure 1).
+However, no significant changes were observed with respect to WIT, complications, RNS, or post-operative eGFR.
 Univariate and multivariate linear regression analyses were performed to identify factors associated with operative times, WITs, and EBL (Table 5).
 A lower RNS was significantly associated with a shorter operative time and WIT, even when adjusting for other factors.
 In addition, increased surgeon experience was significantly associated with a shorter operative time and less EBL.